Nick Wilde and Judy Hopps.

-For the past two weekends, the biggest movie in America has been an ambitious exploration of implicit bias set in a police department, an unmissable sign of how broadly saturated this conversation has become.
-Of course, the characters grappling with all this in Zootopia are talking rabbits and foxes and lions, making all this topicality easier to swallow.
+For the past two weekends, the biggest movie in America has been an ambitious exploration of profiling and bias set in a police department, an unmissable sign of how broad the conversation around these issues become.
+Of course, the characters grappling with all this in Pixar's Zootopia are anthropomorphized rabbits and foxes and lions, which should ostensibly make all this topicality easier to swallow.

-There are a bunch of ways in which Zootopia is surprisingly sharp, but the places it stumbles are the same places where lots of well-intentioned movies about race and society miss the mark.
-It's difficult to grapple with big, systemic issues in any film, let alone one carried by woodland creatures and aimed at 9-year-olds.
+There are ways in which Zootopia is surprisingly sharp, yet it stumbles in the same places lots of well-intentioned movies about race and society tend to.
+It's difficult to grapple with big, systemic issues in any movie; it's a trickier task in one carried by woodland creatures and aimed at 9-year-olds.

-Zootopia, the movie's eponymous metropolis, is populated by predators and prey of all different kinds who live in relative harmony; about 90 percent of the population are prey, and 10 percent are predators.
+Zootopia, which is also the name of the metropolis where the movie is set, is populated by predators and prey of all different kinds who live in relative harmony.
+We learn that about 90 percent of the population are prey, while about 10 percent are predators.
 The movie is full of fun "Let's Talk About Race" Easter eggs.
 Judy thinks she's complimenting a fox by telling him he's "articulate."
 The fox is later reprimanded for touching the wool on a sheep's head without permission.
 When a fellow cop, a cheetah, tells Hopps she's "cute," she gently corrects him — only other bunnies get to use that word.

-Through sheer determination and the sweat off her furry brow, Hopps makes it her mission to convince Zootopia's big dogs that creatures who look like her belong just as much as they do.
-(There's also another storyline involving a racial-profiling panic inadvertently set off by Hopps, in which the predators are suddenly the ones under the microscope; that arc, depressingly, could play as an allegory to any number of contemporary racial panics in America right now.)
+Through sheer determination, Hopps makes it her mission to convince Zootopia's big dogs that creatures who look like her belong just as much as they do.
+(There's also another storyline involving a racial-profiling panic inadvertently set off by Hopps, in which the predators are suddenly the ones under the microscope; sadly, that arc could play as an allegory to any number of racial panics in America right now.)

-Films about big social issues tend , almost by necessity, to follow along as one heroic individual makes choices that change the world.
-This tack often places Big, Thorny Issues on the shoulders of people who happen to be good or malicious, and suggest that promoting — or removing — those individuals will untie whatever big, hoary knot is strangling society at large.
+Films about big social issues tend , almost by necessity, to follow along as one individual that impact the world.
+Maybe they're a crusader figure or someone far more malign, but in the end, this treatment of Big, Thorny Issues suggests that promoting — or removing — those individuals will untangle whatever knots might be strangling progress.

-A good (awful) recent example is Spike Lee's messy Chi-Raq, a parable about gun violence in Chicago in which a woman upends the cycle of shootings through a sanctimonious, person-by-person campaign of choosing to abstain from sex.
+A good (read: awful) recent example is Spike Lee's messy Chi-Raq, a parable about gun violence in Chicago in which a woman upends a cycle of shootings by organizing a local women's campaign around sexual abstinence.
 At some point, the "just be better people" treatment is too simplistic for the topic on the table.

-In Zootopia, we follow along as our hero, Hopps, hands out hundreds of tickets to overcome workplace discrimination and prove that someone who looks like her can be a valuable member of the force.
-We're meant to cheer along as she rolls up her sleeves and really leans into it.
+Which brings us back to Zootopia.
+Again, our hero, Hopps, hands out hundreds of tickets to overcome workplace discrimination and prove that someone who looks like her can be a valuable member of the force.
+She rolls up her sleeves and really leans into it.
+We're meant to cheer along.

-At this very moment, there's a closely watched lawsuit in the works brought by several black NYPD officers who claim that monthly ticketing quotas still exist in that city — where it's technically illegal — and that those quotas are enforced most heavily in neighborhoods of color.
-(There's a fantastic, disturbing This American Life episode about an NYPD officer who tried to speak out against these mandates from his superiors, and what happened to him when he did.)
+At this very moment, there's a closely watched lawsuit in the works brought by several black NYPD officers who claim that these monthly ticketing quotas still exist in that city — where such quotas are technically illegal — and that those quotas are enforced most heavily in neighborhoods where people of color live.
+(There's a fantastic, disturbing This American Life episode about an NYPD officer who tried to speak out against these ticketing quotas from his superiors, and what happened to him when he did.)

-In its zeal to show how a scrappy pint-sized hero subverts the system through sheer force of will, Zootopia misses the real-world implications of how she chooses to succeed in that mission.
-Ultimately, Hopps ends up doing exactly what any real-world cop trying to rise in the ranks might do — she plays by the rules.
-As Tracie Keesee, a former captain in the Denver police force and one of the leaders of the Center for Policing Equity, told me, officers, regardless of race, are likely to become acculturated to the ethos and systems of their departments.
-Any cop invested in trying to change the system from within first has to move up the ladder and secure a position of power from which to do so — and the surest way to get there is by excelling at the game in its existing form.
+Zootopia's take on diversity is a common one: its scrappy, pint-sized hero uses her gumption to win over her wary police department colleagues.
+Which is to say, Hopps ends up doing exactly what any real-world cop trying to rise in the ranks might do — she doubles down on the status quo.
+Tracie Keesee, a former captain in the Denver police force and one of the leaders of the Center for Policing Equity, told me recently that police officers — regardless of race — will become acculturated to the ethos and systems of their departments, even when they see their departments approach as unjust or broken.
+If they want to change the system from within, they have to move up the ladder and secure a position of power from which to do so — and no one gets to do that by flipping over tables.
+They get their by excelling at the game in its existing form.

-To wit, Hopps' reward for cracking the big case at the end: more prestige in her police department, as evidenced by her impressive new ride — which looks a whole lot like an MRAP.
+Hopps' reward for cracking the big case at the end?
+More prestige in her police department and an impressive new ride — which looks a whole lot like an MRAP.

 I know, I know — this reads a lot like come over here and get you some of this wet blanket.
-And to be sure, Zootopia is welcome evidence that the conversation about policing and profiling has outgrown spaces we tend to see as expressly political.
-Clearly, marketers have identified a mass-market appetite for this stuff across huge swaths of America.
-But as this big-budget, name-brand exploration demonstrates, the most pernicious manifestations of these issues remain difficult to dramatize (or animate).
-When it comes to storytelling, they defy the very elements you need to make a movie like Zootopia work.
+And to be sure, Zootopia suggests that these conversations about policing and profiling have spread beyond the spaces we tend to see as expressly political.
+But Zootopia demonstrates, again, that the most pernicious ways these issues play out are really hard to dramatize (or, in this case, animate).
+They implicate not just individuals, but entire municipalities — even the public at large.
+All of that defies the easy moralizing needed to make a movie like Zootopia work.